i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/configuration/crontasks.md

 ## Configure CLI mode

-To run CLI mode tasks, you will need to configure your external task scheduler to call i-Vertix ITAM's *front/cron.php* file periodically.
+To run CLI mode tasks, you will need to configure your external task scheduler to call i-Vertix ITAM *front/cron.php* file periodically.
 It is recommended to have it run every minute to ensure that actions that are ready to run, get ran as soon as possible.

 For Linux/MacOS, you should add the following to the web server's user's (www-data, apache, etc) crontab: